wp-plugins/contact-us-page-contact-people/readme.txt

 7. Appearance > Widgets and add contact widget to sidebar.

-8. Appearance > Menus and add the Page â€“ Contact Us page to your menu.
+8. Appearance > Menus and add the Page Contact Us page to your menu.

 9. Enjoy your dynamite looking contact us page.